cypherpunk-academy/2064/en/037_2021_Surprising message.md

 take a while.
 Write to him when you've finished the stick.
 </div>
 "Send."
-She sent the same message to Totaot.
+She sent the same message to Thaedaot.

 "Klonck," the door sounded dull under the water.
-Seconds later Achmed appeared, tore off his diving goggles and shouted: "Quick, Marlene.
+Seconds later, Achmed appeared, tore off his diving goggles and shouted: "Quick, Marlene.
 They're coming.
 Boats and a helicopter."